GoogleCloudPlatform/terraform-python-testing-helper/README.md

   assert res['values']['location'] == plan.variables['gcs_location']
 ```

+## Compatibility

+Starting from version `1.0.0` Terraform `0.12` is required, and tests written with previous versions of this module are incompatible.
+Check the [`CHANGELOG.md`](CHANGELOG.md) file for details on what's changed.

 ## Testing

 Tests use the `pytest` framework, and only depende on that.
 The version used during development is in the `DEV-REQUIREMENTS.txt` file.